e2b-dev/awesome-ai-agents/README.md

 Coding

 ### Description
+A minimalistic library for building agents that leverage large language models to automate tasks through a loop of commands and tool integrations.
 - Executing Python code in a REPL environment.
 - Conducting searches on Google and Hacker News.
 - Iterating through a cycle of Thought, Action, Observation, and New Thought based on the output of integrated tools.